jleinonen/jleinonen.github.io/about.md

 ### Other conference talks

+0. Seamless prediction of multiple thunderstorm hazards with deep learning.
+In *ECMWF-ESA Workshop on Machine Learning for Earth Observation and Prediction, Reading, United Kingdom, 2022.
 0. Deep learning based seamless nowcasting of thunderstorm hazards from multi-source data.
 In *EUMETSAT Meteorological Satellite Conference 2022*, Brussels, Belgium, 2022.
 0. Nowcasting thunderstorm hazards with neural networks from multi-source data.
 In *ERAD 2022*, Locarno, Switzerland, 2022.
 0. Improvements to short-term weather prediction with recurrent-convolutional networks.
 In *2021 IEEE International Conference on Big Data*, 2021.